Camp Policies 2019

 John’s Island, SC 29455

-Campers are not permitted to register for multiple sessions of camp until after April 10th.
+Campers are not permitted to register for multiple sessions of camp until March 1, 2019.
 We want as many children as possible to have the opportunity to attend summer camp!
 If your camper is interested in attending a second session, please contact the summer camp office March 1.
 If a camper registers for multiple sessions prior to March 1, one registration will be removed and a $30 administrative fee will apply.